zstumgoren/executions-viz/README.md

 [event handlers]: https://developer.mozilla.org/en-US/docs/Web/Events

-In our case, we want to trigger a tooltip that shows the number of executions when a user hovers on a column in the chart.
+In our case, we want to trigger a tooltip that shows the number of executions when a user hovers on a column.
 And of course, we need to remove the tooltip when the user stops hovering.

 We'll use D3 to attach functions that handle these events to all columns, along with some CSS to style the tooltip.